Vulnerability and the fear of putting ourselves 'out there'

 But there's also a beauty in being vulnerable, and for me, the people I most admire and the brands I am most attracted to are those who share themselves authentically and honestly.

-Often when we tell ourselves something isn't quite ready to be published, it just needs a bit more refining, or we just want to edit it for the seventh time, it's really the fear talking.
+Often when we tell ourselves something isn't quite ready to be published, that it just needs a bit more refining, or we just want to edit it for the seventh time, it's really the fear talking.
 And that's when the phrase 'done is better than perfect' is really useful.
 We are probably never going to get to the point where the blog post we've just written or the 'about me' page we've created is 100% pleasing to us, but if it's 80% there, it's ready.
 Let's push the button.
 Otherwise we are just hovering in a no man's land feeling stuck.

 And actually, on the other side of hitting the button is sweet relief.
 Not only can we stop fretting over and over, but we start getting a few 'likes', or someone comments that what we've written has really resonated with them.
 We wonder what on earth we were worrying about.
 And the next time it comes to sharing something, maybe we're a little bit braver.